Austrian actor Helmut Berger, movie star in the 1960s and 1970s, dies at 78 - ExBulletin

 Austrian actor Helmut Berger, movie star in the 1960s and 1970s, dies at 78

-Austrian-born actor Helmut Berger, a European film star in the 1960s and 1970s who rose to prominence with roles in films by Italian director Luchino Visconti, has died

-BERLIN– Austrian-born actor Helmut Berger, a 1960s and 1970s European film star who rose to prominence with roles in films by Italian director Luchino Visconti, died on Thursday, his agent said.
+BERLIN Austrian-born actor Helmut Berger, a European film star of the 1960s and 1970s who rose to prominence with roles in films by Italian director Luchino Visconti, died on Thursday, his agent announced.
 He was 78 years old.

 Berger was born in Bad Ischl, Austria, on May 29, 1944.
-In 1964, he worked as a film extra in Rome before being discovered by Visconti, who would later become his partner and in 1966 gave him his first role.
-He had leading roles in The Damned, Ludwig and Visconti’s Conversation Piece.
+In 1964, he worked as a film extra in Rome before being discovered by Visconti, who later became his partner and in 1966 gave him his first role.
+He had prominent roles in Viscontis The Damned, Ludwig and Conversation Piece.

-Berger’s credits also included guest appearances in Vittorio De Sica’s The Garden of the Finzi-Continis, Massimo Dallamano’s Dorian Gray and, later, Francis Ford Coppola’s The Godfather Part III.
+Shepherds’ credits also included appearances in Vittorio De Sicas The Garden of the Finzi-Continis, Massimo Dallamanos Dorian Gray and, later, in Francis Ford Coppolas The Godfather Part III.

 After a series of health issues, Berger announced the end of his acting career in November 2019.

-Berger’s agent said he had thoroughly enjoyed his motto La Dolce Vita all his life.
+The Shepherds’ agent said he had thoroughly enjoyed his La Dolce Vita motto all his life.
 He quoted Berger saying many years ago: I have lived three lives and in four languages!
 I regret nothing !

 |